Minhtrong360/truyencuaban/README.md

 ## Description

-The Reading Stories Web Application is an online platform where users can read a variety of available stories and also create their own stories to share with other users.
+The TruyenCuaBan Web Application is an online platform where users can read a variety of available stories and also create their own stories to share with other users.

 ## User Stories